ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 We are using dbt (data build tools) to build the data analysis resources on BigQuery.
 With this tool, we can define the lookup, facts and dimensions table in a way that enables us to support a CICD process by rebuilding the project resources and pushing the changes to the cloud hosting environment.

+<a target="_dbt" href="https://github.com/ozkary/data-engineering-mta-turnstile/wiki/Configure-dbt-CLI">Read dbt CLI Configuration to use your terminal instead of dbt cloud</a>

 - Use dbt as a model tool to create the optimized models
   - Create a seed table to be able to get the source for the lookup values
     - remote_booth_station